etkecc/synapse-admin/docs/prefill-login-form.md

 This can be done by adding the following query parameters to the URL:

 * `username` - The username to prefill in the username field.
-* `server` - The server to prefill in the homeserver url field.
+* `server` - The server to prefill in the homeserver URL field.

-The following query params will work only if the Synapse Admin is loaded from `localhost` or `127.0.0.1`:
+These query params only work when Synapse Admin is loaded from `localhost` or `127.0.0.1`:

 * `password` - The password to prefill in the password field (credentials auth). **NEVER** use this in production.
 * `accessToken` - The access token to prefill in the access token field (access token auth). **NEVER** use this in production.